Hypro Renovation – CIDB-Certified – KL & Selangor

 TL;DR

-Hypro Renovation installs plaster ceiling and gypsum board ceiling systems across KL, Selangor and the Klang Valley.
+As a plaster ceiling contractor, Hypro Renovation installs plaster ceiling and gypsum board ceiling systems across KL, Selangor and the Klang Valley.
 Flat designs start around RM5 to RM7 per square foot, curve and cove-lighting designs run higher, and most homes finish in 2 to 7 days.
-CIDB-certified installers, free site visit, fixed itemised quote.
+As a CIDB-certified plaster ceiling contractor with our own installers: free site visit, fixed itemised quote.
 WhatsApp 017-786 8793 to book.

 Plaster Ceiling Designs We Install